Tampa Limo Accident Lawyer

 Limousine accidents can be caused by the chauffeur or a reckless driver.
 Limos are long and heavy, which can result in substantial damage in a crash.

 Passengers in a limousine are often focused on drinking alcohol and partying.
 Plus, they may not be wearing seatbelts.
 These two factors combined can make an accident more dangerous than it should be.
 If you have been injured in a limo crash, don’t delay.
-Contact the Tampa personal injury lawyers at Anderson & Anderson today.
+Contact the Tampa limo accident lawyers at Anderson & Anderson today.

 Causes of Limousine Accidents